-Planeterra has just announced that it is launching four more projects connected to women in Rwanda, Sri Lanka, Turkey and Namibia — offering further opportunities to connect your travels to projects that work with local women.
+Planeterra has just announced that it is launching more projects, including those connected to women in Rwanda, Sri Lanka, Turkey and Namibia — offering further opportunities to connect your travels to projects that work with local women.
 We are particularly excited about the Rwanda project as we first visited the local organization — Nyamirambo Womens Center – during our visit to Kigali, Rwanda several years ago.
 We passed the organization's contact information onto Planeterra as we were impressed with the NGO’s work in the local community.

 Travelers, if you ever wonder about your impact, even suggestions based on firsthand experience can make a difference to the way business is done, and eventually to the lives of people on the ground.
 For us, it is satisfying to see things come full circle.

-2. Travelers can seek out social enterprises that work with women and children
+2. Seek out social enterprises that work with women and children

 A social enterprise is essentially an organization that functions on one level like a business to earn money, but whose profits are given back to the community.
-In addition, social enterprises often train and employ people from disadvantaged backgrounds, sometimes including those who were previously homeless, trafficked or struggling with substance-abuse issues who often don't get a second chance.
+In addition, social enterprises often train and employ people from disadvantaged or marginalized backgrounds, sometimes including those who were previously homeless, trafficked or struggling with substance-abuse issues who often don't get a second chance.
 While the traveler enjoys a great meal, handmade souvenir, or walking tour, proceeds from these experiences fund the community development work of those social enterprises.